 This paper presents the examination of the functional efficiency of the substitution of two consecutive 4-legged signalized intersections of the road network of Našice Town with roundabouts.
 As the location for the analysis, a section of County Road 4168 passing through central area of Našice Town was selected.
-When examining the justification of their application, following intersection functions were analyzed: the primary traffic function of the intersection in the wider road network, and its position in relation to the settlements (Kozić (2016)).
+When examining the justification of their application, following intersection functions were analyzed: the primary traffic function of the intersection, the position and role of the intersection in the wider road network, and its position in relation to the settlements (Kozić (2016)).
 For each of the analyzed types of intersections the quality of the traffic flows (level of service - LOS) was defined using measured volume and distribution of traffic (Devald (2018)).